Prior to reading this post, it is worthwhile reading the post TT Rider as the post below is intended to be read with the TT Rider post in mind.

 The final straw was the popularisation in tri circles of the idea that prioritising aerodynamics as an essential to Ironman performance was ‘fact’; that anyone could quickly achieve an aerodynamic position by rotating their entire position forward around the bottom bracket.
 This fitted in with those preconditioned to moving their seats forward in the quest for aero.
 If forward is good, further forward just had to be better.

-Anyway, the upshot of all of the above, and other influences as well, was that triathlon went down a marketing dominated ‘everything is subsidiary to aerodynamics’ path.
+Anyway, the upshot of all of the above, as well as other influences, was that triathlon went down a marketing dominated ‘everything is subsidiary to aerodynamics’ path.
 So much so, that they have influenced road TT bike design as well.

 So let’s start with a few facts.